bhuvxn/HealthSimple/README.md

 Carbs: index on the glycemic index

 ## Use case:
-User puts in what they have in their meal, and the application provides them with a nutrtion score based on ingredient quality along with feedback generates via machine learning through coheres nlp tech
+User puts in what they have in their meal, and the application provides them with a nutrtion score based on ingredient quality along with a feedback message generated with machine learning through coheres nlp tech